DePINNetwork/depin-sdk/heartbeat/README.md

 # Block Payouts, Suspensions, and Heartbeats

-Running a validator node on Algorand is a relatively lightweight operation.
+Running a validator node on DePIN Network is a relatively lightweight operation.
 Therefore, participation in consensus was not compensated.
 There was an expectation that financially motivated holders of Algos would run nodes in order to help secure their holdings.